International Criminal Court investigations: Côte d'Ivoire

 On 19 May 2011, the Prosecutor informed the Presidency of the Court of his intention to request the authorization to open a formal investigation into the situation in Côte d'Ivoire since 28 November 2010.
 A day later, the Presidency issued an order, assigning the situation to Pre-Trial Chamber II, which was modified on 22 June 2011 by establishing a Pre-Trial Chamber III and assigning the situation in Côte d'Ivoire to it.

 On 23 June 2011, the Prosecutor formally requested the authorization from a Pre-Trial Chamber to begin an investigation into crimes allegedly committed in Côte d'Ivoire.

 While Côte d'Ivoire was then not a state party to the Rome Statute, it had repeatedly, by different administrations, accepted the ICC's jurisdiction.
 It became a state party in February 2013.

 On 3 October 2011, Pre-Trial Chamber III allowed an investigation to be conducted by the Prosecutor.

 On 27 May 2015, the ICC ruled that it can prosecute Simone Gbagbo on charges including murder and rape linked to violence that left 3000 people dead in the aftermath of the country's disputed 2010 presidential election.

 Mali

 On 18 July 2012, the government of Mali had referred the situation there to the Prosecutor of the International Criminal Court.
 On 16 January 2013, the Prosecutor determined that there is a reasonable basis to believe that war crimes have been committed in the conflict so the Prosecutor opened an investigation.

 Central African Republic II

 On 12 June 2014, the government of the Central African Republic had referred the second situation there to the Prosecutor of the International Criminal Court.
 On 24 September 2014, the Prosecutor determined that there is a reasonable basis to believe that war crimes have been committed in the conflict so the Prosecutor opened an investigation.

+Georgia

+On 27 January 2016, the court opened an investigation into alleged war crimes and crimes against humanity committed during the Russo-Georgian War, from 1 July to 10 October 2008.
+The investigation focused on allegations of criminality in South Ossetia, a partially recognised state claimed by Georgia and occupied by the Russian military during the war.
+On 24 June 2022, the court issued arrest warrants for three South Ossetian officials, Mikhail Mindzaev, Hamlet Guchmazov and David Sanakoev, on suspicion of war crimes.
+These individuals are alleged to have orchestrated the illegal detention and torture of ethnic Georgian civilians residing in South Ossetia, before using them as hostages to compel Georgian authorities to agree to a prisoner exchange; as a result, Georgian hostages were expelled from South Ossetia.
+These individuals remain at large.
+On 16 December 2022, Prosecutor Karim Khan announced that the investigation had concluded.